tomalrussell/nismod_teaching_kit/docs/lecture_16/Lecture_16.1.md

----
-title: Mini-Lecture 16.1 - Nature-based solutions for water regulation
+# Mini-Lecture 16.1 - Nature-based solutions for water regulation
-keywords:
--   Nature-based solutions
--   Natural flood management
--   Natural drought management
-authors:
--   Amelie Paszkowski

----

 This lecture illustrates how nature-based solutions can be used to regulate and manage extreme water events, such as floods and droughts.
 A